dmeoli/OnlineRetail/README.md

 provided by the different approaches.

 Subtasks:
-- Clustering Analysis by K-means:
+- Clustering analysis by K-means:
     - Identification of the best value of k
     - Characterization of the obtained clusters by using both analysis of the k centroids and comparison of the distribution of variables within